Fischer Energy is now Outfox the Market: FAQs & details

 In early 2019, the company rebranded as Foxglove Energy.
-The supplier continues to supplier 100% renewable electricity (which is specifically sourced from wind farms) to its suppliers.
+Foxglove continues to supply 100% renewable electricity to its suppliers.

 Who owns Fischer Energy?

 Fischer Energy was owned by Keith and Maria Bastian.
 They started the company with the intent to rectify the sad state of customer service in the energy industry.
-The couple continues to own the company, now known as Foxglove Energy.
+The couple continues to own the company, now known as Outfox the Market.

 What is Fischer Future Heat?